If you’ve just got yourself a used trailer or you need to maintain your current one, then you’ll need to get some good wheel bearing grease.

 Lucas Heavy Duty Grease is certainly another option that you’ll want to consider if you’re looking for a grease that works with larger machinery.

 With higher speed bearings, you’ll need something that’s going to last a little longer.
-Whilst regular grease like the Valvoline should work fine, it’s not going to last long with the friction between the metals.
+While regular grease like the Valvoline should work fine, it’s not going to last long with the friction between the metals.
 You’ll find yourself having to grease up the bearings often, which can be a bit of a nightmare – you don’t want to spend your time re greasing your bearings consistently.
-But if you go for a heavy duty grease, then the grease is undoubtedly going to last longer.
+But if you go for a heavy duty grease, then that grease is undoubtedly going to last longer.